-1.5 Project ManagementImplementing & Reporting Project
+1.5 Project Management & Reporting

-Day to day Project Management of the Implementation of education and outreach components will be carried out by a contractor, who.
-The contractor will subcontract with and manage multiple local partners, track and monitor workshops/community outreach, distribute information, coordinate all sub-task efforts education and outreach projects, support and communicate with stakeholders on progress and resolution of issues, serve as a quality control point for data and prepare program and financial reporting.
+Implementation of education and outreach components will be carried out by a contractor.
+The contractor will subcontract with and manage multiple local partners, track and monitor workshops/community outreach, distribute information, coordinate all education and outreach subtasks support and communicate with stakeholders on progress and resolution of issues, serve as a quality control point for data and prepare program and financial reporting.